deluca-mike/bf6-portal-utils/ui/README.md

 - Use the returned `Element` helpers to hide/show instead of calling `mod.SetUIWidgetVisible` manually.
 - All properties support both normal setter syntax (e.g., `element.bgAlpha = 0.8;`) and method chaining (e.g.,
   `element.setBgAlpha(0.8).show()`).
 Method chaining is useful when you want to apply multiple changes in sequence.
 - Always call `delete()` when removing widgets to prevent stale references inside Battlefield Portal.
+The element will automatically be removed from its parent's `children` array.
-- The `parent` property in `Params` interfaces accepts either `mod.UIWidget` or `UI.Node`, allowing you to pass a previously created native `UIWidget` as a parent.
+- The `parent` property in `Params` interfaces accepts either `mod.UIWidget` or `UI.Parent` (i.e., `UI.Root` or
+  `UI.Container`).
+When you pass a `UI.Parent`, parent-child relationships are automatically managed.
+When you pass a `mod.UIWidget`, it's wrapped in an `UnknownNode` internally (which doesn't track children).
+- **Parent-child relationships** are automatically maintained:
+    - When an element is created with a parent, it's automatically added to the parent's `children` array.
+    - When an element's `parent` is changed (via setter or `setParent()`), it's removed from the old parent's children and added to the new parent's children.
+    - When an element is deleted, it's automatically removed from its parent's `children` array.
+    - Containers can call `syncChildren()` to clean up any stale references (though this is usually handled automatically).

 ---